tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority was not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is EMPTY; AMENDED the value of dwc:geodeticDatum if it could be unambiguously interpreted as a value in bdq:sourceAuthority; otherwise NOT_AMENDED bdq:sourceAuthority = "EPSG" {[https://epsg.org]} {API for EPSG codes [https://apps.epsg.org/api/swagger/ui/index#/Datum]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority was not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is EMPTY; AMENDED the value of dwc:geodeticDatum if it could be unambiguously interpreted as a value in bdq:sourceAuthority; otherwise NOT_AMENDED

 ### Information Elements

 Acted Upon:
 dwc:geodeticDatum

+### Source Authorities and Default Parameter Values

+bdq:sourceAuthority = "EPSG" {[https://epsg.org]} {API for EPSG codes [https://apps.epsg.org/api/swagger/ui/index#/Datum]}

 ### Examples